Sleeptraphero/FODS_2024_Project/readme.md

 ## Motivation/Goal

 My motivation behind this project is to explore the factors influencing income levels in the dataset.
-The goal is to identify key factors of income levels and understand the distribution of income across different groups.
+I want to identify key factors of income levels and understand the distribution of income across different groups.

 ## Questions I Plan to Analyze